mbabynames search ✿

-Camden is a two-syllable name of English origin, meaning "noble and strong".
+from the Scottish, meaning "winding valley".
+Camden is a two-syllable name of Scottish origin, meaning "winding valley".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2